digitaltwinconsortium/ManufacturingOntologies/README.md

 These emissions come from the parts and raw materials used within the product being manufactured as well as from using the product by the end customer (and getting it into the customer's hands in the first place!) and are the hardest to calculate simply due to a lack of data from the worldwide suppliers manufacturer uses today.
 Unfortunately, scope 3 emissions make up almost 90% of the emissions in manufacturing.
 However, this is where the AAS can help create a standardized interface and data model to provide and retrieve scope 3 emissions.
 This reference solution does just that by making an AAS available for each manufactured product built by the simulated production line and also reads PCF data from another AAS simulating a manufacturing supply chain.

+## Digital Feedback Loop with UA Cloud Commander and UA Cloud Action

+This reference implementation implements a "digital feedback loop", i.e. triggering a command on one of the OPC UA servers in the simulation from the cloud, based on a time-series reaching a certain threshold (the simulated pressure).
+You can see the pressure of the assembly machine in the Seattle production line being released on regular intervals in the Azure Data Explorer dashboard.

 ## Installation of Production Line Simulation and Cloud Services

 Clicking on the button below will **deploy** all required resources (on Microsoft Azure):